 This is one of the best foods to eat when you are pregnant or anytime!
-Swiss chard, spinach, kale, and other green leafy vegetables are abundant in various nutrients including Vitamins A, C, and K. These veggies also benefit your and baby’s eyes.
+Swiss chard, spinach, kale, and other green leafy vegetables are abundant in various nutrients including Vitamins A, C, and K. These veggies also benefit your and your baby’s eyes.

 Research has shown that healthy diet is essential for the development of the baby and optimal health of the mother.